dgarhdez/mbd-ml2/slides_markdown/intro_to_ML.md

 * Many algorithms that work just fine in low dimensions (few features) become useless when the number of features is very high.

-* There's an effect called "blessing of non-uniformity" that partly compensated de CoD.
+* There's an effect called "blessing of non-uniformity" that partly compensated the CoD.
   * Since the data is sparce, sometimes the data is concentrated in certain regions of the feature space and therefore we can get good results with a small amount of data.

 ---